Audiveris/audiveris/docs/_pages/ui_tools/remove_inter.md

   This applies only for THE displayed inter.
   ![](../assets/images/deassign_button.png)

-*   The popup menu, trigerred by a right click, in its `Inters...` sub-menu, provides an item to remove the selected Inter entities according to their containing system.
+*   The popup menu, triggered by a right click, in its `Inters...` sub-menu, provides an item to remove the selected Inter entities according to their containing system.
   ![](../assets/images/remove_inters.png)